Virgoan Chieftain’s Daughter, Atienna Imamu

 Beside her, the wine bled into the pages of her book.

 “If I were in charge, I would have you relieved of your position.”

 Jericho blinked at the woman who sat across from him.
 There were many stories about her.
 How her square-rimmed glasses did nothing to hide her ice-blue eyes ‘that could rip out your soul.’
 How the tapping of her perfectly manicured nails ‘could drive even the strongest-willed Conductor insane.’
 How her Librish accented voice ‘could shake down the very walls of Taurus’s renowned fortress of a capital city.’

 Alice Kingsley.
 The Ice Gate of Ophiuchus.

-And now that he’d had the opportunity to sit before her over twenty-five times now for over ten years, he could confirm the stories as true.
+And now that he’d had the opportunity to sit before her over fifty times now for over ten years, he could confirm the stories as true.

-“I think you’re too dangerous.
+“I think you’re still too dangerous.
 Too unstable,” she continued evenly.
 Her Librish lilt resounded around the white walls of the office and made the room seem larger than it already was.
 “But I doubt you even care about what I think.”

 “I care,” he responded automatically.
 He pushed up his square glasses.
 “I care a lot.
 About what you think.”

 “Spare me the façade.
 We’ve been through this already, Jericho.”
 Alice waved her hand as she rifled through the papers in front of her.
 “I see you for who you are.”
 She paused, lowered her papers, peered over them.
 Her eyes bore into him, digging, searching.

 It almost felt as if she could hear his thoughts.